 The ARCC New Researcher Award each year is offered to member institutions of ARCC to acknowledge and reward emerging figures in architectural and environmental design research that demonstrate innovation in thinking, dedication in scholarship, contributions to the academy, and leadership within architectural and environmental design research.

-The The ARCC James Haecker Award is awarded to individuals for distinguished leadership in architectural research.
+The ARCC James Haecker Award is awarded to individuals for distinguished leadership in architectural research.
 The award, named in honor of ARCC’s founding Executive Secretary, recognizes an individual who has made outstanding contributions to the growth of the research culture of architecture and related fields, including urban and regional planning, landscape architecture, and interior design.
 Nominees, therefore, should have demonstrated, whether in professional practice, academics, or service, a record of sustained and significant research leadership accomplishment at the national or international level.

-The The ARCC Mary Kihl Award is named in honor of longstanding Architectural Research Centers Consortium (ARCC) member and past-Director Dr. Mary Kihl, this award is given to an ARCC member who has demonstrated exceptional service to the ARCC organization.
+The ARCC Mary Kihl Award is named in honor of longstanding Architectural Research Centers Consortium (ARCC) member and past-Director Dr. Mary Kihl.
+This award is given to an ARCC member who has demonstrated exceptional service to the ARCC organization.
 Dr. Kihl has, through her many years of affiliation with ARCC, served the organization with tireless dedication, selfless contributions, uncompromising integrity, and a strong focus on excellence.
 Candidates for this prestigious award should demonstrate like qualities.
 The award will be conferred based on the merit of candidates, but not necessarily on an annual basis.